mrybarczyk/TSW-auctions/README.md

 2. npm run build (optional beucase built files are included)
 3. npm run server

-Server starts at port 25565, but feel free to change that for a test run.
+Server starts at port 25565, but feel free to change that for a test run. test